teamheimonen/teamheimonen.github.io/about/index.md

 the WRRA One hour record.
 You can read more about this record from [a dedicated page](../project).

 I have contracted CARBONTRIKES to build me a custom racing trike and currently following a training plan by TrainerRoad.
 I'm dead serious about this.
+To give things some perpective, I've written a page about my previous post-stroke [cycling achievements](/ccv).

 ## Why, you ask